awslabs/amazon-asdi/code-green/workshop/README.md

 #### Code

-These pieces of code are referenced in the workshop sections, and listed here for your convenience:
+These code samples are referenced in the workshop, and listed here for your convenience:

 - [iam.json](code/iam.json)
 - [lambda-code.py](code/lambda-code.py)